pratyakshm/WinRice/README.md

 ### Can I revert changes?
 The answer is yes for the most part.
 Check Irreversible changes section of [this document](https://github.com/pratyakshm/CleanWin/wiki/Reverting-changes) to learn more.

 ## Running CleanWin
 You can use either of the two following methods:
-### 1. GitHub release
-   It's simple - tap [this link](https://github.com/pratyakshm/CleanWin/releases/latest) to get to the latest release or browse all releases [here](https://github.com/pratyakshm/CleanWin/releases).
-### 2. Main branch
+### 1. Main branch (recommended)
-Open Windows Terminal as Administrator, make you're using Windows PowerShell and NOT [PowerShell](https://github.com/powershell/powershell).
+Open Windows Terminal as Administrator.
-**P.S.:** Using Windows 11?
-Do yourself a favour - run the latest code from main branch instead of using the latest release.

 To run **CLI** (based and redpilled), paste
 `Invoke-Expression ((New-Object System.Net.WebClient).DownloadString('https://git.io/JmqTS'))`
 Oh you wanna run **GUI** (cringe and bluepilled)?
 Paste
 `Invoke-Expression ((New-Object System.Net.WebClient).DownloadString('https://git.io/Jqcr0'))`

+### 2. GitHub release
+   It's simple - tap [this link](https://github.com/pratyakshm/CleanWin/releases/latest) to get to the latest release or browse all releases [here](https://github.com/pratyakshm/CleanWin/releases).

 ## Wiki
 [Visit the Wiki](https://github.com/pratyakshm/CleanWin/wiki) to read in detail about testing, compatibility, using Winstall, customization, and more.